andrealachi/SWG-Documentation/documentation/qgis/save_form.md

 # Saving Edits in QGIS Forms

 ## Edit Buffer
-When a layer is put into editing mode, all operations performed through the form—such as inserting, updating, or deleting records—are **not written directly** to the data source.
+When a layer is [put into editing mode](./edit_form.md) , all operations performed through the form—such as inserting, updating, or deleting records—are **not written directly** to the data source.
 QGIS uses an **edit buffer**, an in‑memory structure that:

 - records every modification made by the user,
 - allows local undo/redo during the editing session,
 - isolates changes from the physical dataset until they are explicitly committed.

+> [!WARNING]
-The contents of the buffer are temporary: if the editing session ends without saving, the buffer is discarded.
+>The contents of the buffer are temporary: if the editing session ends without saving, the buffer is discarded.